status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

----
-# the toc breaks with content tabs
-hide:
-  - toc
----

 # Migrate from another client

 This guide will take you through the basics of how to migrate to Nimbus from another client. *See [here](./migration-options.md) for advanced options*.